mbforbes/website-3/posts/writing/travel/2022-seoul.md

 {% img "/assets/posts/2022-seoul/IMG_7680.moz80.jpg", false, false %}

 Oddly, though this one was the nicest, it was devoid of good overnight options.
 We managed^[_Managed_, i.e. they told me our card wasn't working and I had to "is there any possible way?" in a sleep-deprived panic.
 Which worked.
 Who knows what they did to get us in, but they have my gratitude if it required rule bending.] to get a three hour nap in these canvas pods.
-I wish I hadn't been spoiled by Istanbul's other airport's sleep pod offer, with their brick-and-mortar snooze room, dedicated (if janky) shower area, and imaginary toothbrush delivery robot^[They advertised this robot that could deliver you overpriced toiletries, which I never saw on two visits and am pretty sure was out of commission and wouldn't have used even if it was working.
+I wish I hadn't been spoiled by Istanbul's other airport's sleep pod offer, with their brick-and-mortar snooze room, dedicated (if janky) shower area, and imaginary toothbrush delivery robot.^[They advertised this robot that could deliver you overpriced toiletries, which I never saw on two visits and am pretty sure was out of commission and wouldn't have used even if it was working.
 But they got points just for advertising it.]
 Instead, here were a bunch of semi-dark felt pods in a big carpeted area right off an airport walkway.

 {% img "/assets/posts/2022-seoul/IMG_7682.moz80.jpg", false, false %}